lcapo/developer-documentation-hotel/hotel/GeographicDestinationTree.rst

 are the lowest DestinationLeaf ( child ) these codes can't represent as cities codes, because they haven't got attackable Avail, because their Avail is false.

-So even if PMI has DestinationLeafs he will be the city code because his DestinationLeafs have false avail.
+So even if PAL0 has DestinationLeafs he will be the city code because his DestinationLeafs have false avail.